Christoph Willibald Gluck: Travels: 1745–1752

-In 1745 Gluck accepted an invitation from Lord Middlesex to become house composer at London's King's Theatre, probably travelling to England via Frankfurt and in the company of the violinist Ferdinand Philipp Joseph von Lobkowitz, the son of Phillip Hyacinth.
-The timing was poor, as the Jacobite Rebellion had caused much panic in London, and for most of the year, the King's Theatre was closed.
+In 1745, Gluck accepted an invitation from Lord Middlesex to become house composer at London's King's Theatre.
+Gluck may have traveled to England via Frankfurt and in the company of the violinist Ferdinand Philipp Joseph von Lobkowitz, the son of Phillip Hyazinth.
+The timing was unfortunate, as the Jacobite Rebellion had caused much panic in London and, for most of the year, the King's Theatre was closed.
 Six trio sonatas were the immediate fruits of his time.
-Gluck's two London operas (La caduta de' giganti and Artamene), eventually performed in 1746, borrowed much from his earlier works.
+Gluck's two London operas (La caduta de' giganti and Artamene), performed in 1746, borrowed much from his earlier works.
 Gluck performed works by Galuppi and Lampugnani, who both had worked in London.
 A more long-term benefit was exposure to the music of Handel – whom he later credited as a great influence on his style – and the naturalistic acting style of David Garrick, an English theatrical reformer.
-On 25 March, shortly after the production of Artamene, Handel and Gluck together gave a concert in the Haymarket Theatre consisting of works by Gluck and an organ concerto by Handel, played by the composer.
+On 25 March, shortly after the production of Artamene, Handel and Gluck gave a concert in the Haymarket Theatre consisting of works by Gluck and an organ concerto by Handel, played by the composer.
 On 14 April Gluck played on a glassharmonica in Hickford's Rooms, a concert hall in Brewer Street, Soho.
 Handel's own experience of Gluck pleased that composer less: Charles Burney reports Handel as saying that "he [Gluck] knows no more of contrapunto, as my cook, Waltz".

 The years 1747 and 1748 brought Gluck two highly prestigious engagements.
-First came a commission to produce an opera for Pillnitz, performed by Pietro Mingotti's troupe, to celebrate a royal double wedding that would unite the ruling families of Bavaria and Saxony.
-Le nozze d'Ercole e d'Ebe, a festa teatrale, borrowed heavily from earlier works, and even from Gluck's teacher Sammartini.
+First, he was given a commission to produce an opera for Pillnitz, performed by Pietro Mingotti's troupe, to celebrate a royal double wedding that would unite the ruling families of Bavaria and Saxony.
+Le nozze d'Ercole e d'Ebe, a festa teatrale, borrowed heavily from earlier works and even from Gluck's teacher Sammartini.
 The success of this work brought Gluck to the attention of the Viennese court, and, ahead of such a figure as Johann Adolph Hasse, he was selected to set Metastasio's La Semiramide riconosciuta to celebrate Maria Theresa's birthday.
 Vittoria Tesi took the title role.
-On this occasion Gluck's music was completely original, but the displeasure of the court poet, Metastasio, who called the opera "archvandalian music", probably explains why Gluck did not remain long in Vienna despite the work's enormous popular success (it was performed 27 times to great acclaim).
-For the remainder of 1748 and 1749 Gluck travelled with Mingotti's troupe, contracting a venereal disease from the prima donna and composing the opera La contesa de' numi for the court at Copenhagen, where he repeated his concert on the glassharmonica.
+On this occasion Gluck's music was completely original, but the displeasure of the court poet, Metastasio, who called the opera "archvandalian music".
+This may explain explain why Gluck did not remain long in Vienna despite the work's enormous popular success (it was performed 27 times to great acclaim).
+For the remainder of 1748 and into 1749, Gluck travelled with Mingotti's troupe, contracting a venereal disease from the prima donna and composing the opera La contesa de' numi for the court at Copenhagen, where he repeated his concert on the glassharmonica.